Skip Navigation

 Vision, Hearing , Scoliosis and Acanthosis Screening

-As per the Diocese of Brownsville p0licy and in compliance with The Texas Department of Health requires that students be screened for vision, hearing, acanthosis, and scoliosis annually.
+As per the Diocese of Brownsville policy and in compliance with The Texas Department of Health requires that students be screened for vision, hearing, acanthosis, and scoliosis annually.
 Schools follow the screening schedule of the Texas Catholic Conference of Bishops Education Department.

 Acanthosis Nigricans Screening (AN)